foreseecode/verint-xm-cordova-plugin/README.md

    > this will automaticly add `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file

-* All initial steps are same as described in our  [Android Getting Started](https://developer.foresee.com/docs/tutorial)
+* All initial steps are the same as described in our [Android Getting Started](https://developer.foresee.com/docs/tutorial)

 * Add a new Application class to your project and AndroidManifest.xml.